January 4, 2006

 So what do we do with the term now?
 Who gives a damn?
 There are a couple of lame rationales for having chosen "totalism" instead of some other word, but it doesn't particularly make more sense than "Dada."
 One claim the word has is historical authenticity: it's the one the composers used.
 Another is that totalism as a musical style has been discussed in the leading German reference work Musik in Geschichte und Gegenwart, in the final chapter of Wiley Hitchcock's Music in the United States, in the book American Music in the 20th Century, in Wikipedia, and on New Music Box.
 It's true that I wrote all of these - but since no one has ever written about this music besides me, it's also true that 100 percent of the scholarly literature on this music refers to it as totalism.
 The second person to write about it will have to decide whether to keep the term or come up with another one.
 If someone comes up with a better term, I'll cheer for it and switch.
 But since the movement is, as I argue, more or less over, and part of history, the incentive factor for coming up with a new moniker is likely to remain low.

 What you can't do is claim that there was no movement.
 You can't claim that about a dozen New York composers never got interested in the same rhythmic ideas in the 1980s - because I've got the scores to prove they did.
 You can't claim that some of us didn't sit around Rudy's Bar in 1990 talking about our rhythmic ideas - I was there.
 You can't claim that none of us influenced each other.
-You can't claim that, once the word totalism was introduced, the newspaper tendency to refer to our music as minimalism stopped.
+You can't claim that, once the word totalism was introduced, the newspaper tendency to refer to our music as minimalism didn't stop.
 And since naming a movement is a performative utterance, you can't claim that calling ourselves totalists didn't make us totalists.
 So the musicologist who doesn't want to acknowledge the word, but still wants to talk about the music, is in a bit of a quandary.
 You never heard any totalist music?
 So what?
 You're ignorant, therefore totalism doesn't exist?
 If you've never heard Italian Futurist music, does that mean it never existed?
 Does Mbuti pygmy music not exist if you've never heard it?
 A tree falling in the forest doesn't make a sound unless you, personally, are present?
 You never heard the music?
 Catch up.

 There are more movements around than we acknowledge.
 A few years ago I was hearing interestingly similar pieces come out of the Bonk Festival in Florida, so I briefly wrote about Bonk music.
 Haven't heard anything from them since, which may be no fault of theirs.
 One movement that has gained universal acceptance, I suppose simply because it's European, is spectral music, which was self-so-called, self-defined, self-promoted - it's difficult to imagine audiences listening to pieces by Murail, Vivier, and Grisey and noticing family traits in the music.
 Why spectral music gets celebrated at Miller Theater, while totalism is attacked and disenfranchised from all sides, I can't fathom, judging from the structure and histories of the two movements.
 And of course pop music, not being suicidal, births a new movement - grindcore, thrash metal, illbient, Euro-house, drill and bass - with every other CD.